HAVE YOU RECENTLY BEEN IN AN AUTO ACCIDENT?

 5. Medpay policy from your own auto insurance set aside to offset the cost of care.

-Did you know that there is a coverage available through your own auto insurance known as uninsured/underinsured motorist (UM/UIM)?
-It protects you and everyone in your vehicle in the event that the person who caused your accident either does not have any insurance or does not have enough in their policy to adequately compensate your recovery.
-UM/UIM may even protect you as a pedestrian should you get into an accident involving another vehicle.
-If you live in Las Vegas, you definitely should add this to your policy and not rely on liability alone.
-I've seen too many people get stuck with all the bills cause the other driver had no insurance and all that uninsured driver does is just walk away scot-free.
-Most attorneys won't be able to help you if the other driver has no assets to go after which is often the case in a transient place like Las Vegas.
+Did you know that there is a coverage available through your own auto insurance company known as uninsured/underinsured motorist (UM/UIM)?
+It protects you and everyone in your vehicle in the event that the person who caused your injury either does not have any insurance or does not have enough in their policy to adequately compensate for your loss.
+Your UM/UIM can even protect you as a pedestrian who has been hit by someone uninsured or underinsured.
+Consider adding UM/UIM to your policy and not relying on a liability policy from the other driver alone.
+As a chiropractor, I've seen too many people get stuck with all the medical bills because the other driver had no insurance.
+Often, the other driver has no assets either to cover medical expenses.
 Before seeing a healthcare provider on an uninsured motorist policy, be sure to call your insurance company to open the claim so that you will have a claim number established.
+If there is a policy available from the other driver, your underinsured motorist coverage will serve as additional coverage once the other driver's policy has been exhausted.

-Did you know that there is a coverage available through your own auto insurance known as uninsured/underinsured motorist (UM/UIM)?
-It protects you and everyone in your vehicle in the event that the person who caused your accident either does not have any insurance or does not have enough in their policy to adequately compensate your recovery.
-UM/UIM may even protect you as a pedestrian should you get into an accident involving another vehicle.
-If you live in Las Vegas, you definitely should add this to your policy and not rely on liability alone.
-I've seen too many people get stuck with all the bills cause the other driver had no insurance and all that uninsured driver does is just walk away scot-free.
-Most attorneys won't be able to help you if the other driver has no assets to go after which is often the case in a transient place like Las Vegas.
+Did you know that there is a coverage available through your own auto insurance company known as uninsured/underinsured motorist (UM/UIM)?
+It protects you and everyone in your vehicle in the event that the person who caused your injury either does not have any insurance or does not have enough in their policy to adequately compensate for your loss.
+Your UM/UIM can even protect you as a pedestrian who has been hit by someone uninsured or underinsured.
+Consider adding UM/UIM to your policy and not relying on a liability policy from the other driver alone.
+As a chiropractor, I've seen too many people get stuck with all the medical bills because the other driver had no insurance.
+Often, the other driver has no assets either to cover medical expenses.
 Before seeing a healthcare provider on an uninsured motorist policy, be sure to call your insurance company to open the claim so that you will have a claim number established.
+If there is a policy available from the other driver, your underinsured motorist coverage will serve as additional coverage once the other driver's policy has been exhausted.

 Need some legal help?
 Brochure by Craig Perry, Esq. for personal injury related injuries